paulgaumer/PAUL-GAUMER-fe-technical-challenge-paypal/README.md

 3. Re-factor the class component into a functional component, while applying improvements regarding the problems you noted before and any other optimizations.
 4. Bonus: Get rid of the HOC connect component (perhaps by utilising other available APIs).
+5. Bonus: There is an issue with running the current implementation in `React.StrictMode`` - the PayPal button will be duplicated, how would you go about solving this problem?

 Note: The component uses [PayPal SDK](https://developer.paypal.com/docs/business/javascript-sdk/javascript-sdk-reference/).
 Keep in mind that due to the mock returning a fake value `onAccept` will never be executed in this demo and the expected result is the SDK failing with `500` while trying to call `https://www.sandbox.paypal.com/smart/api/payment/fake_paypal_token/ectoken`